Today, only the top 5% of podcasts qualify for monetization.

 The remaining inventory is usually used for self-promotion or given away to charities.

-It's important to understand that the bulk of revenue that publishers make (about 80%) comes from sponsorships and selling host reads.
+It's important to understand that the bulk of the revenue that publishers make (about 80%) comes from sponsorships and selling host reads.
 As a publisher, you are responsible for organizing this, however, you can only be successful if your audience is particularly big or if its demographics are very interesting to a specific advertiser.

 We want to help you monetize your content at least a little bit.
 Starting from the bottom of the pyramid, we can offer your available inventory to ad networks and for automatic fill-in ad-exchanges, and we'll give you the largest share of the revenue.